Workshops / Webinars / Events

 Have you ever wonder how to truly create a life of your own design?
 A life where you decide how you spend your precious time and how much you earn?
 A life where you choose who and what is important to you?

-Working for others and on other people’s dreams (i.e. building their business for them) is only one options to make a living and one that needs not be permanent.
+Working for others and on other people’s dreams, i.e. growing their business for them, is only one options to make a living and one that needs not be permanent.
 Yet, most of us are conditioned to believe from early on that getting a “good” job from a “good” company is the best we can do.
 Certainly this was true for many of our parents and grandparents and for a large segment of baby boomers.
-However, since the industrial revolution and especially since the last great recession of 2008, working for corporate has progressively become less secure and less financially rewarding.
+However, since the industrial revolution and especially since the last great recession of 2007, working for corporate has progressively become less secure and less financially rewarding.

-This blog coaches you through a journey of discovery of this mighty economic powerhouse, this great equalizer, this glass ceiling shatterer: America’s Small Business Adventure.
-Here we discuss the why, the how and the what in business ownership, through various topic and resources including:
+Open For Business coaches you through a journey of discovery of this mighty economic powerhouse, this great equalizer, this glass ceiling shatterer: America’s Small Business Adventure.
+Here we discuss the “why”, the “how” and the “what” in business ownership, including:

 - Creating a small business start-up from your brilliant idea.